Sam Jennings: Playing career

-Jennings played for Highbury Vale Methodists, Basford United, 5th Reserve Battalion Coldstream Guards, and Basford National Ordnance Factory, before joining Norwich City in 1919.
+Jennings played for Highbury Vale Methodists, Basford United, 5th Reserve Battalion Coldstream Guards, and Basford National Ordnance Factory before joining Norwich City in 1919.
 The "Canaries" finished 12th in the Southern League in 1919–20.
-He then moved on to Middlesbrough, and scored twice in ten First Division appearances in 1920–21.
+He then moved on to Middlesbrough and scored twice in ten First Division appearances in 1920–21.
 Jennings then signed with Reading, who went on to finish the 1921–22 campaign 13th in the Third Division South.
 The "Royals" then dropped to 19th and 18th in 1922–23 and 1923–24.
-In his three years at Elm Park he scored 45 goals in 110 league games.
+In his three years at Elm Park, he scored 45 goals in 110 league games.

-He returned to the top-flight with West Ham United, but was limited to three goals in nine games in 1924–25.
+He returned to the top flight with West Ham United but was limited to three goals in nine games in 1924–25.
 He quickly returned to the Third Division South with Brighton & Hove Albion, who posted a fifth-place finish in 1925–26.
 He finished as the club's top scorer in 1926–27 and 1927–28 with 20 and 27 goals respectively, as the "Seagulls" finished in fourth position.
 He spent 1928–29 with Nottingham Forest, and was the club's top scorer in 1928–29 with 17 goals in league and cup competitions.

-He joined Port Vale in May 1929 and scored twice on his debut, in a 2–1 win over Halifax Town at The Shay.
+He joined Port Vale in May 1929 and scored twice on his debut in a 2–1 win over Halifax Town at The Shay.
 He built up a successful partnership with Albert Pynegar despite the pair falling out off the pitch.
-He bagged a hat-trick in a 3–0 win over South Shields at The Old Recreation Ground on 8 March 1930.
+He bagged a hat-trick in a 3–0 win over South Shields at the Old Recreation Ground on 8 March 1930.
 He finished as the club's top scorer for the 1929–30 season with 27 goals in just 33 games, helping the club to the Third Division North title.
-He scored four goals in an 8–2 thrashing of Bradford Park Avenue on 22 September 1930, and ended up with 17 goals in 32 games in 1930–31 to become club's leading marksman for a second successive campaign.
+He scored four goals in an 8–2 thrashing of Bradford Park Avenue on 22 September 1930 and ended up with 17 goals in 32 games in 1930–31 to become club's leading marksman for a second successive campaign.
 He hit two goals on the opening day of the 1931–32 season, in a 3–1 win over Plymouth Argyle at Home Park.
 He would train by throwing the ball up the pitch and race his greyhound to where it landed.

 He was transferred to Third Division North side Stockport County in September 1931, later returning to the Second Division with Burnley in 1931–32.
 He then travelled to France for the first ever season of the Ligue de Football Professionnel.
 He scored four goals in 14 games, as Marseilles finished second behind Olympique Lillois.
-Jennings moved on to Club Français of Ligue 2, before returning to England to play for Scarborough and Wisbech Town.
+Jennings moved on to Club Français of Ligue 2 before returning to England to play for Scarborough and Wisbech Town.

 Coaching and management career

-Jennings became an instructor at Olympique de Marseille during his time at the club.
+Jennings became an instructor at Olympique de Marseille.
 He later became secretary-coach at Wisbech Town and a coach at Glentoran.
 He was also manager of Rochdale, and led the club to a 17th-place finish in the Third Division North in 1937–38.